Personify-AI/rag-intro/exercise_5/exercise_5.md

 2. Use the **ragbot.py** class in this directory

 ### 2. Connect it to Pinecone

-Amend the

-### 3. Create Your Index and Upsert

-Use create_index() and upsert_chunks_from() functions to create the Pinecone index that will store chunks for your bot .

-Then upsert your chunks ready for your bot to use.
+Amend the retrieve_context() method so that it now points to a Pinecone index.

+Retrieve the relevant context and inject into the System Message.

+Tip: you might just want to copy some of the methods from the last exercise.

-### 4. Query the Index
+### 4. Ask your Bot Questions

-Use the retrieve_chunks() function to embed a query and get the closest vectors back.

-How do the results look for the question:
+Call the bot and get it to answer questions.
+Here are some examples:

+Start with our constant question we've been using:

 > 'If the earth is not curved, why does only the top half of a ship when it is far away?'

+But why not try these:

+> 'Do the press speak favourable about Flat Earth Theory?
+Give me examples.'
+> 'Does the philosophical school of thought that pertains to a flat earth have a name?'
+> 'Has the Smithsonian Institute embraced Flat Earth theory?'